LouisMaddalena/collect/README.md

 There are some helper scripts that the user can launch separately, such as new_collect_file.py, to add collect files to all subfolders within a given path.
 The collect file will be pre-populated with the date in the correct format based on the folders original creation date.
 This script also has a --fix command line argument to fix misspelled or mislabled content.txt files as a batch rename.

+#Bids_Collect

+bids_collect.py is a simialr but differnt execution of a similar idea.
+Used to keep a list of "Current" folders aggregated in a single location for reducing friction ina given workflow.
+Since in this usecase, the folders all share the same name, and the "Current" folders are on a shared drive, using folder name rather than collect.txt is used in this script.